epireland/hackathon/presentation.md

 **Key Insight:** Match your process rigor to your time constraints.
 Hackathons reward speed and iteration; production rewards stability and maintainability.

+**Alternate Insight:** In a hackathon, perfect is the enemy of done.
+In production, "done" without "perfect" is the enemy of your pager at 3 AM 📟😴

 ---
 ---

 ## Lessons Applied to This Project

 ✅ **What Worked:**
-- Using `uv` for faster package management
+- Using `uv` for faster package management (because who has time for pip's existential crises?)
-- Docker containerization for deployment
+- Docker containerization for deployment (portability > prayers)
-- Clear project structure in `src/` folders
+- Clear project structure in `src/` folders (organized chaos is still chaos)
-- Comprehensive test requirements (80% coverage)
+- Comprehensive test requirements (80% coverage - we're not animals!)

 ⚠️ **What Could Be Improved:**
-- Start with simpler prototype before full specs
+- Start with simpler prototype before full specs (walk before you run a marathon)
-- Implement agent constraints earlier
+- Implement agent constraints earlier (leash before walkies)
-- Use Docker Compose from day 1 for local development
+- Use Docker Compose from day 1 for local development (hindsight: 20/20)
-- Reduce upfront design documentation
+- Reduce upfront design documentation (fewer PowerPoints, more power)

 ---